 Once this main repo is created and configured (possibly with some content

 each member of the group should clone the repo for their use.

-You can clone it on GitHub first (optional), then clone it to your personal
+You can fork it on GitHub first (optional), then clone the fork to your personal

 Every student must make commits to this repo for their part of the project.
 (So every member of the project must do their share of the code.)
 That repo can be kept in any group member's GitHub account; you will need to have all other group members listed as collaborators on that one repo.